Werner-Staeblein/Project-2-modified-resubmit/README.md

 I used the blog of Stephanie Eckles **[Custom radio buttons](https://moderncss.dev/pure-css-custom-styled-radio-buttons/)** to make custom style of the radio buttons

 # Content

 The content for this website has been written by Werner Stäblein and the authors mentioned above in credits for the Javscript questions.

 Readme.md file follows the structure of Readme.md provided by Code Institute **[Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template)**.

+The video titled "README.md - Manual Testing Write Up Overview" **[Manual Testing Write Up](https://www.youtube.com/watch?v=Q66HZgkDSOo)** by Kasia Bogucka made it easy to structure the README section on testing.

 I also reviewed a variety of different Readme.md prepared and included in the respective GitHub profiles of Code Institute students.
 I tried to pick the best of all ideas and suggestions.

 # Acknowledgements

+Special thanks to my mentor David Bowers.
+Incredible to see how much value I was able to add with his ideas and instructions.
+All advice provided by David for project 1 was feeding into project 2 and thanks to his guidance, the development process including documentation has become much more efficient.

+My fellow students at CI have helped a lot with their various postings, questions, answers with myself being able to pick up ideas, avoid mistakes and stay motivated